-As one third of the incredibly successful production team Stock, Aitken & Waterman, Pete Waterman OBE took us on an amazing musical journey and introduced us to an array of larger than life characters whilst producing wonderful music that truly coloured our lives.
-A larger than life character himself, Pete is often celebrated for his charismatic flair for story telling and his zest for life yet, perhaps because of the close and protective relationship he nurtured with Mel & Kim who he says he viewed like 'daughters', it was a poignant and thoughtful Pete who took the time to reminisce and to share with us his personal memories of a special relationship which remains in his heart.
+As one third of the incredibly successful production team Stock, Aitken & Waterman, Pete Waterman took us on an amazing musical journey and introduced us to an array of larger than life characters, whilst producing music which truly coloured our lives.
+A larger than life character himself, Pete is known for his charismatic flair for storytelling and his zest for life yet, perhaps because of the close and protective relationship he nurtured with Mel & Kim, who he says he viewed like 'daughters', it was a poignant and thoughtful Pete who took the time to reminisce and share with us his personal memories of a special relationship which remains in his heart to this day.

 Hi Pete, thank you so much for taking the time to talk with us.